 Get a bike fit

-Speaking from experience, getting a bike fit is something to think about further down the road.
+From experience, getting a bike fit is something to think about further down the road.
 It’s not at the top of your to-do list for now.

-Most bike shops will provide you with a free, basic bike fitting when you buy a bike from them.
+Most bike shops will provide a free, basic bike fitting when you buy a bike from them.
 They’ll help you to set up your saddle height, saddle fore-aft, swapping to the correct stem length, and set up the cleats if you’re using clipless pedals.

 A bike fit will tell you more about yourself, such as any discrepancies in your leg length, pedaling patterns, and more.
 The fitter will then use this information to fine-tune your position on the bike to improve comfort, reduce hand numbness, and ease lower back pain.